MarkIanHolland/vcpkg/README.md

 ## Overview
 Vcpkg helps you manage C and C++ libraries on Windows, Linux and MacOS.
 This tool and ecosystem are constantly evolving; your involvement is vital to its success!

-For short description of available commands, run `vcpkg help`.
+For a short description of available commands, run `vcpkg help`.

 ## Quick Start
 Prerequisites: